Frequently Asked Questions (FAQs)

 - Vocational preparation including education, prior work experience, and training

-- Cognitive demands of work including complexity and communication
+- Mental and cognitive demands of work including decision making and communication

-BLS is collecting information for a limited number of occupations from sampled establishments.
-Most private industry businesses will be asked to provide data for no more than eight occupations, based on the total number of employees at the establishment.
+BLS is collecting information for a limited number of occupations from sampled establishments based on each establishment?s total number of employees.
+Most private industry businesses will be asked to provide data for no more than eight occupations.

 Are small employers included?

 Yes.
 Small employers are an important part of the U.S. economy.
-We need to include establishments of all employment sizes in order for this study to be representative of all jobs in the national economy.
+We need to include establishments of all employment sizes in order for this study to be representative of ?work in the national economy? to meet SSA?s needs.

 How can I obtain details about ORS survey methodology?

-Call or e-mail the NCS information office at 202-691-6199 or Request for Occupational Requirements Survey (ORS) Information.
+Call the NCS information office at 202-691-6199 or send e-mail via Request for Occupational Requirements Survey (ORS) Information.

-- Occupational Outlook Handbook—provides data for 250 occupations, by nature of the work, working conditions, employment, job outlook and earnings, related occupations, sources of additional information, and training, other qualifications, and advancement.
+- Occupational Outlook Handbook?provides data for 250 occupations, by nature of the work, working conditions, employment, job outlook and earnings, related occupations, sources of additional information, training, other qualifications, and advancement.

 Why should I participate?

 You count!
 The quality of data produced by the BLS is a direct reflection of the quality of information and cooperation received from employers.
-Your participation in this test will help the BLS develop accurate survey questions.
-A letter (PDF) to participants from the Social Security Administration's Acting Commissioner, Carolyn W. Colvin, further explains why these data are important.
+Your participation will help the BLS deliver accurate survey results.
+The data will help SSA determine whether individuals meet the requirements for disability benefits.
+A letter (PDF) from the Social Security Administration's Acting Commissioner, Carolyn W. Colvin, further explains why your participation is important.

 Will my information be kept confidential?